 Stein's scholarship focuses chiefly on employee benefits law, federal taxation and social insurance.
 His articles have appeared in North Carolina Law Review,The Tax Law Review, Washington and Lee Law Review and Law and Contemporary Problems, among others.
 He was also the co-author of the treatise, “Qualified Deferred Compensation Plans,” and a contributor to the WestLaw textbook “Family Wealth Management.”

-He is chairman-elect of the Association of American Law Schools Section on Employee Benefits and Executive Compensation.
+He is secretary of the Association of American Law Schools Section on Employee Benefits and Executive Compensation.
 A member of the GAO’s Expert Panel on Retirement Security, he also served on the Department of Labor Advisory Council on Employee Welfare and Pension Benefit Plans and was a delegate at the White House Conference on Retirement Savings.
-He was twice elected chairman of the American College of Employee Benefits Council and he is currently a fellow of the National Academy of Social Insurance, a member of the ERISA Roundtable and the senior policy advisor to the Pension Rights Center.
+He was twice elected chairman of the American College of Employee Benefits Council and he is currently a fellow of the National Academy of Social Insurance, a member of the ERISA Roundtable and the senior policy adviser to the Pension Rights Center.

 Professor Stein received the J.D. from Duke University School of Law, where he graduated with honors and was elected to the Order of the Coif.
 Following law school he clerked for Judge Gerald Bard Tjoflat on the U.S. Court of Appeals for the Fifth Circuit.